rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 ![register.setInfo](/assets/img/tutorials/geth-attach-deploy-smart-contract/image-20.png)

-We got a transaction hash because we sent a transaction to change a state in a smart contract.
+We got a transaction hash because we sent a transaction to change the state of a smart contract.

 ### getInfo (again)

 Now we have the value "RSK" saved, and we can check it.

-Run the function getInfo() again:
+Run the function `getInfo()` again:

 ```js
 register.getInfo()